 In this BTEC course, you will study a range of three different components: Component 1 prepares participants to take part in physical activity.
-In this component learners will explore the several types and provision of sport and physical activity.
+In this component learners will explore the different types and provision of sport and physical activity.
 Component 2 looks at taking part and improving other participants sporting performance.
 Learners investigate the components of fitness and their effect on performance, take part in practical sport, explore the role of officials, and learn to apply methods and sporting drills to improve other participants sporting performance.
-Finally, students will look at Component 3: developing fitness to improve other participants performance in sport and physical activity.
-In this exam component learners will be introduced to and develop an understanding of the importance of fitness and the various types of fitness for performance in sport and physical activity.
+Finally, students will look at component 3: developing fitness to improve other participants will be introduced to and develop an understanding of the importance of fitness and the different types of fitness for performance in sport and physical activity.
 They will also develop an understanding of the body and fitness testing.